-So sometimes it means it is crisp and cool with refreshing minerality.
+So sometimes it means it is crisp and delicate with refreshing minerality.
 For example, when made with no oak, in a cool climate region, like Chablis with its chalky soils.

-Winemakers who use oak then transform it into a richer style with hazelnut and butter flavours.
-Then a warm climate like California or Australia will create bolder, tropical fruit as a base for the flavour profile.
+Winemakers who use oak can transform it into a richer style with hazelnut and butter flavours.
+A warmer climate style, as found in California or Australia will create bolder, tropical fruit as a base for the flavour profile.

 Chenin Blanc, Grillo, Godello, Chasselas